Agent Orange: U.S. Veterans of Laos and Cambodia

-Ecological impact
+Environmental impact

-About 17.8% or 3100000 ha of the total forested area of Vietnam was sprayed during the war, which disrupted the ecological equilibrium.
+About 17.8% or 12000 sqmi of the total forested area of Vietnam was sprayed during the war, which disrupted the ecological equilibrium.
 The persistent nature of dioxins, erosion caused by loss of tree cover, and loss of seedling forest stock meant that reforestation was difficult (or impossible) in many areas.
 Many defoliated forest areas were quickly invaded by aggressive pioneer species (such as bamboo and cogon grass), making forest regeneration difficult and unlikely.
 Animal species diversity was also impacted; in one study a Harvard biologist found 24 species of birds and 5 species of mammals in a sprayed forest, while in two adjacent sections of unsprayed forest there were, respectively, 145 and 170 species of birds and 30 and 55 species of mammals.
+The environmental destruction caused by this defoliation has been described by Swedish Prime Minister Olof Palme, lawyers, historians and other academics as an ecocide.

 Dioxins from Agent Orange have persisted in the Vietnamese environment since the war, settling in the soil and sediment and entering the food chain through animals and fish that feed in the contaminated areas.
 The movement of dioxins through the food web has resulted in bioconcentration and biomagnification.
 The areas most heavily contaminated with dioxins are former U.S. air bases.